The main board uses a processor developed by Sony for IoT and sensing applications.

 The main board USB is intended for serial port applications only.

-Connect a 5V±0.25V power source to the VOUT pin on the main board.
+Connect a 5V±0.25V power source to the VOUT pin on the extension board.

 If you are using the Spresense extension board the micro USB connector